saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 50
 ```

-When we do a performance comparison, we can see that it really only makes sense to try and speed things up if the function has to perform a lot of computations.
+When we do a performance comparison, we can see that it only makes sense to try and speed things up if the function has to perform a lot of computations.
 The following example shows the difference in performance with a small input to the function:

 ```python
 >>> timeit.timeit("rust.list_sum(a_list)", setup="""